 MPI Food Safety requires you to have a food safety plan that correlates with how much risk your business could potentially pose to public food safety in New Zealand.
 For example, restaurants and cafes that manage and deal with food intimately daily would be classified as higher-risk outlets, and have to abide by an FCP.
 Back-end distributors or manufacturers that don’t handle perishable and easily contaminated dairy, meat or fish products regularly should be eligible to sign up to a National Programme.

-Businesses that have minimal food exposure risk have the option to follow a national programme.
-National Programmes level 1-3 is a framework that allows you to comply with the Food Act 2014 and manage food safety risks that do exist in your business.
+Businesses that have minimal food exposure risk have the option to follow a national program.
+National Programs level 1-3 is a framework that allows you to comply with the Food Act 2014 and manage food safety risks that do exist in your business.

 Records must be maintained of the staff competency, water testing, sourcing, receiving, tracing food and transportation of food.
 When aspects of the plan go wrong detailed records must be kept and the corrective actions taken to fix must also be recorded.

-You must regularly verify if the programme in place is working well, an approved verifier from the local council or MPI will carry out regular verifications to ensure the system is functional.
+You must regularly verify if the program in place is working well, an approved verifier from the local council or MPI will carry out regular verifications to ensure the system is functional.